websanova/easycache/README.md

 ~~~

 This will perform just one query for getting the `score` rather than multiple queries if we didn't include it in the query beforehand.

-## Routes Model Binding

-A nice feature in Laravel is route-model binding.
-Allowing us to inject models directly into our controller methods (or fail otherwise if they don't exist).

-This is a task that will come up often and we will want to take advantage of our `cache` trait here for these lookups.
-However we also sometimes just need a direct look up for administrative purposes.
-For instance viewing deleted items (which probably don't need to be in the cache).

-This is a convenient little shorthand library you can use for setting these up.

-...